sciath/sciath/docs/tutorial.rst

 Running tests in dedicated “sandbox” directories
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Each test may be run in a “sandbox” directory, useful to run tests which
+Each test may be run in a “sandbox” directory.
+This is always recommended (and
+will likely soon be the default), but this is particularly useful to run tests
-produce identically-named output files, or for testing applications
+which produce identically-named output files, or for testing applications which
-which may generate extra output files.
+may generate extra output files.

 ::